beandrake/diptic-clone/README.md

 # diptic-clone
-An attempt at recreating an existing website without page inspection.
+An attempt at recreating an existing website.
+Page inspection was only used to extract fonts and images.